learn-co-students/react-updating-state-cb-gh-000/README.md

 ## Overview

-In this lesson, we'll discuss updating state in React.
+In this code along, we'll discuss updating state in React and create an component that will change what it displays based on state.

 ## Objectives